NZLouislu/github-projects-md-sync/README.md

 - project→md (export)
   - Output: Multiple Single-Story files, each with `### Story ID`
   - Read-only: do not feed these files back into import

+## Limitations and caveats

+- The importer is create-only.
+Updating or deleting existing project items must be done in GitHub Projects.
+- Exporters overwrite files with the same name inside the target directory.
+- All commands expect `PROJECT_ID` and `GITHUB_TOKEN` to be available; the GitHub token must allow Projects and repo read access.
+- Large exports/imports may trigger GitHub API rate limits.
+Use `--dry-run` to validate before executing.
+- `story id` matching is case-insensitive, but duplicates in the same markdown file keep only the first occurrence.

 ## Story ID